Which STIs Can You Actually Get From Oral Sex?

-It's no question that sex education in the United States is abysmal (and might be getting even worse), but there's one safe-sex rule that pretty much everyone knows: Use condoms.
+It's no question that sex education in the UK is abysmal, but there's one safe-sex rule that pretty much everyone knows: Use condoms.

 Most people know that condoms greatly reduce the risk of STI transmission and pregnancy during P-in-V sex, and many are aware that condoms make anal sex safer, too.
 But, what about oral sex?